conda-forge/conda-forge.github.io/docs/tutorials/building-locally.md

 ## Clone the feedstock

-Once a new recipe is accepted for conda-forge, a new feedstock repository is created for it.
-All subsequent work on the recipe happens in that repository.
+Once a new recipe is accepted for conda-forge (as outlined in [contributing documentation](https://conda-forge.org/docs/maintainer/adding_pkgs/), a new feedstock repository is created for it.
+All the subsequent work on the recipe happens in that repository.
+In this tutorial, we will be working in a selected feedstock repository, similarly to how you'd work on your own feedstock.

 Let's start by cloning the [xmltodict-feedstock](https://github.com/conda-forge/xmltodict-feedstock/) repository at a commit corresponding to version 1.0.4, build 0.